-According to recent Gartner research, 70% of transactions on enterprise marketplaces will be B2B by 2023.
+Though it’s no news that the B2B ecommerce market consistently grows, now Gartner reports a new trend – according to the latest research, 70% of transactions on enterprise marketplaces will be B2B by 2023.
 Business buyers are flocking to marketplaces for their versatility, ease of shopping, and centralized payment options.

 Whether you are looking to expand your own company’s digital presence with a vertical or horizontal marketplace or are entering the field as a stand-alone marketplace operator, you’ll need a powerful marketplace platform.
 Here are key B2B marketplace platform features you need and a look at seven of the most powerful B2B marketplace platforms on the market today.